Tommy Westphall: Objections

 There are other possible interpretations of Tommy's "vision" which may suggest something other than the entire series being his dream.
 For instance, it may be the other way around, and the snow globe scene may itself be the dream.
 Brian Weatherson, then professor of philosophy at Cornell University, wrote a piece, "Six Objections to the Westphall Hypothesis", which challenges the logical, factual, and philosophical basis for the existence of the "universe".

 Homages

 When directing episodes for the eighth series of the revived Doctor Who in 2014, Ben Wheatley had the art department create a replica of Tommy Westphall's snowglobe, which Wheatley placed in the TARDIS set as a reference to the hypothesis.

 NewsRadio episode "Daydream" (season 3 episode 7) ends with Jimmy James staring into a snow globe that appears to contain a miniature version of the WNYX office, thus seeming to indicate that Jimmy James has imagined the entire episode.

+The final scene of 30 Rock opens with a view of the eponymous building, which fades into a model of the same, in a snow globe, observed by NBC president Kenneth Parcell roughly a century into the future, as flying cars whiz past his window.
+The entire series is revealed to have been based on the stories Liz Lemon told her great-granddaughter, a future television writer, and as remembered by the more-or-less immortal Parcell.

+An episode of Strong Medicine shows with an autistic girl gazing into a snow globe of Rittenhouse Hospital, where the series is set.

+The series finale of The Late Show with Stephen Colbert ended with a wormhole sucking up the Ed Sullivan Theater turning it into a snowglobe, in a parody of the St. Elsewhere finale.

+In the Homestar Runner holiday cartoon "Which Ween Costumes?", the character Pom Pom wears a costume of a festive snowglobe containing a replica of the character lineup seen in the cartoon, to which Homestar Runner quips "oh, Begley, Pom Pom, that is the best last-episode-of-St. Elsewhere costume I have ever seen", referencing both the St. Elsewhere finale and actor Ed Begley Jr., who played Dr. Victor Ehrlich on the show.